The Missing People Choir

 James was proud to have prepared and directed the choir’s Britain’s Got Talent audition on the London Palladium stage, and in the live shows through to the final.
 The purpose of the BGT platform was to bring missing people home, and to raise awareness for the charity Missing People.

 The audition song, “I Miss You”, was written specially for the choir who didn’t have their own song.
 It uses words and thoughts from choir member, Peter Boxell, whose son Lee is missing.
 James Hawkins and Simon Rhodes, turned those words into music and song.
-It’s given the choir an identify and is one of the mose requested, emotive and successful song for the choir.
+It’s given the choir an identity and is one of the most requested, emotive and successful songs for the choir.

 The legacy of the Missing People choir extends into fundraising.
-In 2017 alone the choir was responsible for drawing in over £400k in cash and have also facilitated fundraising of over £150k in 2018.
+In 2017 alone the choir was responsible for drawing in over £400k and have also facilitated fundraising of over £150k in 2018.

 For more information about Missing People and the choir, please visit the Missing People website.